Prefabricated Steel Buildings for America’s Agricultural Industry

 No one respects the environment and the land more than America’s farmers.
 That’s why they’re pleased to know that building RHINO steel structure is the environmental-friendly way to build.

 Steel is the most recycled material in the world.
 It can be recycled over and over without losing any of its strength and durability.
-All new steel contains a high recycled content— on average about 68%, according to the Steel Framing Alliance.
+All new steel contains a high recycled content.

 Many farm buildings used in moderate climates may not require insulation.
 For those in more intolerant climates RHINO metal buildings can also be very energy efficient.
 RHINO’s premier insulation package provides maximum comfort (and minimum utility bills) for any climate-controlled areas within a structure, or for the whole building.
 Insulation options can be discussed at the time of order.